 Turkish people have a generosity of spirit that we haven’t encountered anywhere else in our travels.

-From the university students who phoned our hotel to find out where it was.
+From the university students who phoned our hotel to find out where it was located.

-To the man who abandoned his daily walk to help order our breakfast because he could speak English and our waiter couldn’t.
+To the man who abandoned his daily walk to help order our breakfast because he could speak English.

 They all stopped what they were doing to offer their help with what seemed like an endless supply of patience.

 And it was always given with a smile and a pat on the back!

 Their gregarious nature is infectious and we found ourselves laughing along.
 Even as they tried to sell us something!